Loading...

 Unsure if you need to submit a plan with your application?
 Click here.

-• If an FBRN has not been provided, please provide documentation to support an eligible FBRN exemption, income exemption or the most current Municipal Property Assessment Notice or Municipal Tax Bill.
+• If an FBRN has not been provided, please provide documentation in the name of the applicant to support an eligible FBRN exemption, income exemption or the most current Municipal Property Assessment Notice or Municipal Tax Bill.

-The Enrolment and Application Form and all required documentation can be submitted electronically:
+The Enrolment and Application Form and all required documentation can be submitted electronically through the OSCIA Portal:

 • If the applicant initiates the project before receiving final approval from OSCIA, they do so at the risk of forfeiting the cost-share if all terms and conditions are not satisfied.

-• All invoices for the approved project must comply with the eligible invoice dates as outlined in a letter of approval issued by OSCIA for the proposed project.
-OSCIA cannot issue cost-share payments for incomplete or partially complete projects.
+• All invoices for the approved project must comply with the eligible invoice dates outlined in a letter of approval issued by OSCIA for the proposed project.
+OSCIA cannot issue cost-share payments for incomplete or partially complete projects./li>

 • Applicants are responsible for securing all necessary approvals and permits for the proposed project before starting and complying with all applicable municipal bylaws and provincial or federal regulations.
 OSCIA may require copies of permits obtained for some projects before issuing cost-share payments.